Ice Fishing Too Cold? 7 Ways to Keep Your Shelter Warm

 What is the best way to keep an ice fishing shelter warm?

-Use an insulated shelter, block wind, insulate the floor, and choose a heater that matches the shelter size and conditions.
+Use an insulated shelter, block wind, insulate the floor, and choose a heater that matches the shelter size, power situation, fuel type, and conditions.

 Is a diesel heater good for ice fishing?

-Yes, a diesel heater can provide steady heat for an ice fishing shelter when exhaust is routed outdoors.
+Yes.
+A diesel heater can provide steady forced-air heat for an ice fishing shelter when exhaust is routed outdoors and the setup is used safely.

 Why use a self-powering diesel heater for ice fishing?

-It reduces dependence on external power sources such as batteries and power stations.
+It reduces dependence on external power sources such as extra 12V batteries and large power stations during normal operation, which can be helpful when carrying gear onto the ice.

 Do I need a carbon monoxide alarm?

 Yes.
-A working carbon monoxide alarm is strongly recommended when using any combustion heater in or near an occupied shelter.
+A working carbon monoxide alarm is strongly recommended when using any combustion heater in or near an occupied ice fishing shelter.

 Leave a comment